jimbaker/socket-reboot/README.md

 * Channel handlers - Netty supports a pipeline for each channel, divided into inbound and outbound, where handlers on each side of the pipeline handle incoming/outgoing events.
-Some of these events carry messages, as wrapped in Netty's ByteBuf.
-In particular, we are interested in `ChannelInboundHandler`.
+In particular, we are interested in `ChannelInboundHandler` and its events.
+Some of these events carry messages, as wrapped in Netty's `ByteBuf`.
+For example, in the case of `channelRead`, we really do know it's ready to read since we have a message to read.

-The reason for distinction in Netty is that it's both incredibly useful to have explicit pipelines, and it also avoids additional synchronization overhead when going from one handler to another.
-Fortunately for our purposes, it really doesn't matter that this division exists.
+The reason for distinction in Netty is that it's both incredibly useful to have explicit pipelines; it also avoids additional synchronization overhead when going from one handler to another; and it works well with the ref counting used by `ByteBuf`.
+For our purposes, it really doesn't matter that this division exists.

 Specific mapping